Fredy (footballer, born 1990): Club career

 Born in Luanda, Fredy joined C.F.
 Os Belenenses' youth system at the age of 11, signing from neighbouring G.D.P.
 Costa de Caparica.
 He made his Primeira Liga debut on 3 April 2009, coming on as a 60th-minute substitute in a 1–0 away loss to Académica de Coimbra.
 He finished his first full season with 24 scoreless appearances, as the Lisbon team was relegated.

 Fredy scored eight goals in 38 games in the 2012–13 campaign, helping the club to return to the top tier as champions after three years.
 He scored for the first time in the competition on 12 April 2014, his brace helping the team to come from behind to win 3–1 at home against Vitória de Guimarães.

 In January 2015, Fredy returned to Angola and signed with C.R.D.
 Libolo, initially on loan.
 On 20 July 2016 he agreed to a one-year contract at Excelsior Rotterdam in the Dutch Eredivisie, rejoining his former Belenenses manager Mitchell van der Gaag.
 He missed just two games in his only season and scored twice in a 12th-place finish, including in a 3–2 home victory over rivals Sparta Rotterdam on 19 November.

 Fredy returned to Belenenses in June 2017, signing a two-year deal.
 He scored six league goals and provided six assists in the first part of 2018–19 for the newly organised B-SAD, including two goals in the 3–2 defeat of C.D.
 Santa Clara on 30 November.

 On 31 January 2019, Fredy moved to Turkish club Antalyaspor.
 He was a national cup runner-up in 2020–21, scoring in a 2–0 home win over Pendikspor in the fourth round, and a penalty for the only goal in the quarter-final at Sivasspor on 11 February.

 International career

 Fredy won 34 caps for Portugal at youth level, including ten for the under-21 side.
 He scored twice for them, in friendlies against Denmark (1–1) and Macedonia (a 2–1 win).

 Fredy received his first call-up to the Angola national team in February 2014.
 He made his debut on 5 March, in a friendly 1–1 draw away to Mozambique; his first goal was on 3 August and was the sole strike of a home victory against Ethiopia in another exhibition.

 On 26 March 2016, Fredy scored his first competitive goal for the Palancas Negras from the penalty spot at the end of a 2–1 loss away to the DR Congo, who eventually qualified for the following year's Africa Cup of Nations.
 He was selected for the 2019 edition in Egypt, starting all three games in a group stage exit.

+Fredy also made the squads for the 2023 and the 2025 Africa Cup of Nations.